 SuDS were developed to solve the problem of diffuse pollution.
 Pollution that has no specific point of discharge as distinctive from point source pollution, such as end of pipe discharges.
-In a natural environment after heavy rainfall most of the surface water either is taken up by plants, infiltrates into the ground, or evaporates leaving only a small percentage to runoff across the ground surface and enter watercourses such as burns, rivers or lochs.
-In built up urban areas more of the natural ground surface is covered by impermeable surfaces such as buildings, roads and footpaths reducing the amount of rainfall that can infiltrate through the ground and increasing surface water runoff significantly.
+In a natural environment after heavy rainfall most of the surface water either is taken up by plants, infiltrates into the ground, or evaporates leaving only a small percentage to run-off across the surface and enter watercourses such as burns, rivers or lochs.
+Impermeable areas cover more of the natural ground surface within urban areas.
+These impermeable surfaces are buildings, roads and footpaths.
+This reduces the amount of rainfall that can infiltrate into the ground, increasing the surface water run-off significantly.
 When rainwater runs off impermeable surfaces the water picks up pollutants that are on these surfaces and transports them into the watercourses causing diffuse pollution of rivers, lochs and groundwater.

-Pollutants consist of many different things.
+Pollutants consist of many things.
 These range from tiny pieces of solid or liquid matter emitted during vehicle engine combustion.
-Tiny pieces of zinc, copper, lead, nickel and cadmium are also produced due to wear on moving parts of vehicles.
-There are also other sources of pollutants that are released into the air such as soot particles from chimneys, fungal spores and dust.
-During rainfall these air pollutants are washed onto impermeable surfaces such as roofs.
+The moving parts of vehicles produce tiny pieces of zinc, copper, lead, nickel and cadmium due to wear.
+Other sources of pollutants released into the air include soot particles from chimneys, fungal spores and dust.
+These air pollutants disperse onto impermeable surfaces such as roofs and roads during rainfall.
 Other pollutants such as pet faeces, oils, petrol and soap or detergents from car washing can settle onto roads and driveways.
-As the surface water runs off into the sewers it transports all these pollutants into the nearest water course producing one form of diffuse pollution.
+As the surface water runs off into the sewers, it transports all these pollutants into the nearest water course, producing one form of diffuse pollution.

 Conventional sewers simply collect and transport the surface water and have no way of removing most of these microscopic pollutants.
 The only treatment that conventional pipework sewers can provide is silt traps to collect larger pollutants.
-In Scotland it was realised in 1990s that diffuse pollution was a problem and if river quality was to improve then a more effective method of cleaning up surface water runoff had to be found.
+Diffuse pollution was a problem during the 1990s in Scotland.
+To resolve this issue and improve water quality, surface water run-off would require a method of treatment to reduce pollutants.
 SuDS attempts to provide this treatment.

 These are Water Quality to prevent pollution, Water Quantity to provide flood prevention and the third objective of Amenity to provide landscaping and improve biodiversity.

-In order to rationalise SuDS at various scales the concept of a treatment train has been developed.
+In order to rationalize SuDS at various scales, the concept of a treatment train has been developed.
 The treatment train starts with reducing sources of pollution.
-This is followed by providing SuDS source control devices as close to the pollution as possible.
-This is followed by site control SuDS devices and finally regional control devices.
+Next, this is followed by providing SuDS source control devices as close to the pollution as possible.
+Then, followed by site control SuDS devices and finally regional control devices.

-There are many different SuDS devices that can be used.
+There are many SuDS devices available.
 Source control devices include soakaways, swales, filter strips, water butts, green roofs and rain gardens.
-Filter drains and swales are often used along roadsides to collect the runoff from roads.
-Surface water can also be transported using filter drains and swales.
+Filter drains and swales are often used along roadsides to collect the run-off from roads.
+Filter drains and swales are frequently a transport method for surface water.
 Site and regional control devices can range from retention ponds, detention basins or if space allows wetlands.

-All these devices use natural materials such as vegetation, structural landform or gravels to provide SuDS devices and are often called soft solutions.
-If these devices are well designed, they can also provide the third objective of SuDS which is to add amenity value to the area.
+These are soft solutions as they use natural materials such as vegetation, structural landform or gravels to provide attenuation and treatment.
+They may also provide the third objective of SuDS if well-designed by adding to the amenity value of an area.

-There are also manmade components that are classed as hard solutions.
-These include permeable surfaces which are often used as source control to allow water to infiltrate back into the ground.
+Sometimes SuDS devices are man-made components, classed as hard solutions.
+Permeable surfaces, frequently used as source control, allow water to infiltrate back into the ground.
 Site control devices can be provided by underground storage tanks and Stormcells.
-Both of these can provide attenuation and are often used for flood management.
-They only provide a limited amount of treatment due to settlement or biological digestion and only improve the amenity value due to being hidden below the ground.
+These types of devices provide attenuation, often used for flood management.
+However, they provide only limited treatment due to very little settlement or biological digestion.
+They do however, improve the amenity value as they are below the ground.

-This Video gives a brief overview of Sustainable Urban Drainage Systems (SuDS) to help explain why SuDS has been developed and explain the process of designing SuDS.
+A brief overview of Sustainable Urban Drainage Systems (SuDS) is provided by this video.
+It helps explain the development and process of designing SuDS.